zhuhaozh/zhuhaozh.github.io/_pages/about.md

 *Hao Zhu* is currently a master student in *Research Center of Cognitive Computing of Anhui University* supervised by Aihua Zheng.
 He is also a joint master student in *Center for Research on Intelligent Perception and Computing (CRIPAC), Institute of Automation, Chineses Acdemic of Sciences (CASIA), mentored by Ran He.*  In 2018, he received bachelor's degree from Computer Science school of Anhui Polytechnic University.

 ## News
 - 2021-03 One survey on *audio visual learning* was accepted to IJAC.
 - 2020-10 One paper was accepted to NeurIPS 2020.
+- 2020-03 One paper was accepted to IJCAI 2020.
 - 2019-07 Research intern at Sensetime, Beijing.
 - 2018-09 Start my graduate study and research at Anhui University.